 Oil-based primers are specifically crafted to be used on wooden surfaces.
-Wood can often absorb large amounts of the paint you try to apply and it also takes a long time for paint to dry on wooden surfaces.
-The oil based primer will:
+Wood can often absorb large amounts of the paint you try to apply and it also takes a long time for the paint to dry on wooden surfaces.
+The oil-based primer will:

 - Coat the wood so you can use less finish paint